indigo-dc/oidc-agent/gitbook/oidc-gen.md

 ### `--print`
 Using this option `oidc-gen` will read the specified file and print out the decrypted content.
-You can either pass an account shortname to print out the decrpyted account configuration or an absolute filepath (needed if you want to decrypt client configuration files or other files encrypted by `oidc-gen`).
+You can either pass an account shortname to print out the decrypted account configuration or an absolute filepath (needed if you want to decrypt client configuration files or other files encrypted by `oidc-gen`).

 ### `--at`
 The `--at` option is used during dynamic client registration.
-If the registration endpoint is protected and can only accesed with proper authentication, the user has to pass the token used for authentication to the `--at` option.
+If the registration endpoint is protected and can only accessed with proper authentication, the user has to pass the token used for authentication to the `--at` option.